 TLDR: Most people or businesses have never heard about surety bonds until they are told that they need one.
 The North American Surety Industry was valued at $8 billion in 2019 and is expected to grow at a CAGR (Compounded Annual Growth Rate) of 6.4% from 2020-2027 to reach US $14 billion by 2027.
-This article is a primer on everything you need to know about surety bonds, including its purpose, its difference from insurance, different types of surety bonds, where to buy surety bonds, are there alternatives to surety bonds, etc.
+This article is a primer on everything you need to know about surety bonds, including their purpose, their differences from insurance, the different types of surety bonds, how to buy surety bonds, any alternatives to surety bonds, etc.

 If you look at the definition of the word “Surety”, you get the following